It4innovations/hyperqueue/docs/deployment.md

 ``hq server start``

+!!!
+Note

-Note: The server opens two TCP/IP ports: one for submitting jobs and one for connecting workers.
+    The server opens two TCP/IP ports: one for submitting jobs and one for connecting workers.
 By default, these ports are automatically assigned by the operation system.
-A user does not remmber them, they are stored in the "server directory".
-Other components automatically reads these settings.
+You do not have to remember them, as they are stored in the "server directory".
+Other components automatically read these settings.

 ## Server directory